atharva29/websocket/README.md

 This project is a Websocket broadcaster
 ---
 Following API's are used in the project
-1. `/publish`: http POST endpoint: sending messages to this endpoint will broadcast to all websocket clinets
+1. `/publish`: http POST endpoint: sending messages to this endpoint will broadcast to all websocket clients
 ```
 curl --location --request POST 'http://localhost:8080/publish' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "message": "Hey there2  d"
+    "message": "Hey there"
 }'
 ```
 ---